PrantaDas/express-pulse-logger/README.md

 ## Note
 This is my first time publishing a package, and while I've put effort into creating something new and useful, there may be mistakes or areas for improvement.
 I appreciate your understanding and welcome any feedback or suggestions you may have.
-Thank you for giving **express-insight-logger** a try!
+Thank you for giving **express-pulse-logger** a try!